 What are the most commonly used Webinar/Livestreaming tools in use at FASE?
 (See Enterprise Video-conferencing & Video Meeting Resources for institutionally support tools)

 - Zoom is a popular webinar tool that emphasizes collaboration.
 It is not currently integrated into any of the U of T systems.
 Zoom meeting sessions cap at 300 attendees.
 NEW!
-U of T has provisionally licensed Zoom for 1 year (see ACT's Zoom Information page for account information).
-For this provisional license, it will not be integrated into Quercus (see how to administer Zoom in your course) and you will be reliant on Zoom community support should something go wrong (see FASE guidelines for Zoom use).
+U of T has provisionally licensed Zoom (see ACT's Zoom Information page for account information).
+For this provisional license, it will not be integrated into Quercus (see how to administer Zoom in your course).

 - MS Live is a broadcast tool (rather than a discourse-based tool like Team Meetings and Collaborate Ultra).
 The audience can engage with the presenter via text chat, but the audio and video is one-way broadcast.
 This tool is very useful for very large classes or other live events and can also serve as a remote, virtual “recording studio.”
 Instructors and staff who may be interested in having assistance recording a video for later broadcast or sharing should contact LSM (Learning Space Management) to discuss scheduling and (for non-academic events) pricing.